Serenity Blog Banner

 Many female alcoholics use drinking as a way to deal with untreated depression and anxiety.
 Sexual abuse, eating disorders, and other unaddressed mental and personal needs are some of the numerous risk factors that may lead many women to abuse alcohol.

 A successful strategy for treating female alcoholism will take all these risk factors into consideration.
-A female alcoholic may need treatment for depression, abuse, or assertiveness training along with alcohol treatment in order to successfully reach recovery.
+A female alcoholic may need treatment for depression, abuse, or assertiveness training along with alcohol treatment at a Specialized Detox Treatment Center in order to successfully reach recovery.

 Licensed by the State Department of Health Care Services | Program ID Number: 190655AP | Program Expiration Date : 4/30/2025